ozfortress/ozfortress_docs/docs/rules/global.md

 + Removing map objects/props or making them transparent.
 + Malicious use of the retry command.
 + Uber Pause bug
     - A bug where medics continue to build uber during a pause whilst healing a player.
 This bug should be prevented by server plugins, but in the event it does happen, both teams should be made aware and an administrator should be contacted.

-#### Some examples of allowed Game Modification are:
+#### Some examples of allowed Game Modification

 + Custom HUDs.
 + Custom Autoexec, class configs, etc.
 + Flat textures.